To Fight For Your Rights

 If the conviction (judgment) is entered as part of a Guilty Plea by the person facing allegations of criminal charges, the State may not have the same Burden of Proof.

 If convicted after a Jury Trial, it’s possible the factors mandating a “Reportable Offense” may be found through what defense lawyers may refer to as a Special Verdict, where there the Finder of Fact (normally the Jury in North Carolina) decides whether certain aggravating factors have been proven by the State (the prosecutor / Assistant District Attorney).Legal Representation and Attorney-Client Privilege

 If you or a loved one is facing serious criminal charges in North Carolina, both misdemeanor or felony, it makes sense to seek legal representation without delay.

-“We believe it’s imperative to being gathering evidence and preparing your defense strategy without delay.
+“We believe it’s imperative to start gathering evidence and preparing your defense strategy immediately.
 Given some well-intended, but potentially harsh sentencing in North Carolina, it makes sense for your defense attorney to understand your charges.
 After thorough preparation, we can explain your best-case and worst-case scenarios.”
 Bill Powers, Criminal Defense Lawyer NC

 Everything you tell our Defense Lawyers is strictly confidential and subject to the “attorney client privilege.”
 We help people with drug charges, robbery charges, and DWI in North Carolina.